This blog will discuss setting up a Highly available Jenkins using the open-source version.

 There are two ways you can have Jenkins in HA mode.

-1. Jenkins active/passive setup: Only enterprise Jenkins comes with a supported plugin to have this setup.
+- Jenkins active-actice/active-passive setup: Only enterprise Jenkins comes with a supported plugin to have this setup.
 But most organizations use open-source versions, and his option is out of scope.
 Also, there is an option with HAproxy, however, I think it’s a bit of administrative overhead.

-2. Jenkins HA setup in autoscaling Group: Having Jenkins in the autoscaling group is a workaround to have a highly available Jenkins.
+- Jenkins HA setup in autoscaling Group: Having Jenkins in the autoscaling group is a workaround to have a highly available Jenkins.
 It is not a 100% HA solution; however, for any reason if your Jenkins server crasher, another instance will come up within a short period.
+This will work on both VM and Kubernetes based Jenkins setup

 Jenkins HA Setup With Autoscaling Group